Norvell reaches deal to coach FSU, sources say

 One of the youngest head coaches in the country when he took over at Memphis, Norvell, 38, would replace Willie Taggart at Florida State.
 Taggart was fired nine games into his second season at FSU earlier this year.
 He was 9-12 in 21 games as FSU's coach.

+If he does take the Florida State job, Norvell will be the second-youngest coach of a Power 5 school, after 36-year-old Lincoln Riley of Oklahoma.

-Norvell is one of the most respected offensive minds in college football.
+Despite his age, Norvell is one of the most respected offensive minds in college football.
 Memphis has set multiple school records on offense and scored 30 or more points in 43 of the 53 games of his tenure.
+Only Oklahoma and Ohio State have averaged more points per game in the four seasons that Norvell has coached the Tigers.

 He was the offensive coordinator at Arizona State under Todd Graham before getting the Memphis job and before that worked under Graham at Pittsburgh as the co-offensive coordinator and at Tulsa as the passing game coordinator.